ngoanxd/vietnamese-email-classification-ai-agent/README.md

-# 🛡️ AI Agent for Vietnamese Email Management
+#  AI Agent for Vietnamese Email Management

-An intelligent AI Agent for Vietnamese email management that combines **Machine Learning**, **PhoBERT**, **Large Language Models (LLMs)** and **LangGraph** to automatically classify spam, summarize emails, generate replies, and assist users through a Human-in-the-Loop workflow.
+An intelligent AI Agent for Vietnamese email management that combines **Machine Learning** for classify emails as Spam or Not Spam , **PhoBERT**, **Large Language Models (LLMs)** and **LangGraph** to automatically classify spam, summarize emails, generate replies, and assist users through a Human-in-the-Loop workflow.

 ---

-# ✨ Features
+#  Features

 - Read unread emails from Gmail
-- Classify emails as Spam or Not Spam using PhoBERT
+- Classify emails as Spam or Not Spam using with Word Segmentation and TF-IDF Features
 - Analyze email content with Llama-3.3-70B
 - Generate concise email summaries
 - Draft context-aware email replies